Ramon V. del Rosario College of Business

 The College also offers a double-degree (Liberal Arts-Commerce or LIA-COM) program in partnership with the College of Liberal Arts, that combines a Bachelor of Arts major with that of Accountancy or Commerce, major in any other business program.
 Its administrative offices are located at the St. La Salle Hall.

 It is currently the largest College of the University in terms of students.
-Many of its alumni have distinguished themselves, assuming top-level positions in the academe, business and industry, and government, such as Jose Diokno, Alberto Romulo, and Enrique Zobel.
+Many of its alumni have distinguished themselves, assuming top-level positions in the academe, business and industry, and government, such as José W. Diokno, Alberto Romulo, and Enrique Zobel.

 On July 25, 2011, the college was inaugurated as Ramon V. del Rosario College of Business (RVR-COB) to honor this respected alumnus and visionary businessman.
 This is the first time DLSU attached a name to one of its colleges.
 Ramon V. del Rosario built the first Filipino-owned oil refinery, Filoil Refinery Corporation, and challenged foreign oil companies.
 Afterwards, he also served as ambassador to Canada, Germany, and Japan.
 During this time, he brought professors from the Harvard Business School into the country to teach management courses.
 This initiative eventually led to the creation of Asian Institute of Management (AIM), an institution that meets the global accreditation standards of the US-based Association to Advance Collegiate Schools of Business (AACSB).